kodekloudhub/learn-ansible-basics-beginners-course/vagrant/docs/01-prerequisites.md

 **Install VMware Fusion**

-This is quite fiddly due to the fact that the Broadcom (the owners of VMware) site is like a maze.
+This is quite fiddly due to the fact that the Broadcom site is like a maze (Broadcom acquired VMware at the end of 2023).
 They keep moving it around therefore it is not practical to have specific instructions here, however the general gist is -

 1. Start at https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion
 1. Select Download Fusion or Workstation - you will be redirected to a login page.